Continuous Record Laplace-based Inference about the Break Date in Structural Change Models: Concluding Remarks

-Building upon the continuous record asymptotic framework recently introduced by \citet{casini/perron_CR_Single_Break}, we propose a Generalized Laplace (GL) procedure for the construction of the estimates and confidence sets for the date of a structural change.
-The Laplace-type estimator is defined as the minimizer of the expected risk with the expectation taken under the Quasi-posterior, where the latter is constructed by applying a simple transformation to the least-squares criterion function.
-Our motivation for the GL estimator rests on the non-standard properties of the finite-sample distribution of the least-squares break point estimator.
+Building upon the continuous record asymptotic framework of \citet{casini/perron_CR_Single_Break}, we propose a Generalized Laplace (GL) procedure for the construction of the estimates and confidence sets for the date of a structural change.
+It is defined as the minimizer of the expected risk with the expectation taken under the Quasi-posterior, where the latter is constructed by applying a simple transformation to the least-squares criterion function.
+Our motivation stems from the non-standard properties of the finite-sample distribution of the least-squares break point estimator.
 The advantage of the GL procedure is that it combines information from the LS estimate of the break point, the objective function and the continuous record distribution theory.
-The GL estimate turns out to be more precise than the usual LS estimate as documented by significant lower MAE and RMSE.
-We also present inference methods that use the concept of HDR; the resulting confidence sets for the break date strike the best balance between empirical coverage rates and average lengths of the confidence sets relative to traditional long-span methods.
+The GL estimate is more precise than the usual LS estimate, lower MAE and RMSE, especially when the true break date is about middle sample.
+In order to achieve this result, it is advisable to choose a small trimming parameter (e.g., $\epsilon=0.05$).
+We also present inference methods that use the concept of HDR; the resulting confidence sets for the break date strike a better balance between empirical coverage rates and average lengths of the confidence sets relative to traditional long-span methods.
+Overall, among the GL procedures, we find that GL-CR provides more precise estimates for the break date while GL-CR-Iter results in more accurate coverage rates.